alessandromatera/KeyChainino/README.md

 # KeyChainino
-KeyChainino is the first KeyChain programmable with Arduino Follow the instruction on keychainino.com
+KeyChainino is the first KeyChain programmable with Arduino
+\nFollow the instruction on keychainino.com